Mr-Jess/what-i-learned-in-week-0/jesses-week-0.md

 ## `Markdown`

 * Markdown is basic syntax.
 Created to simplify HTML.
 Has different symbols that respond like HTML.
 Used to create beautiful visuals in documents, presentations, notes and emails.
+Markdown has many short cut symbols and below is one example..

 An example of how **markdown** simplifies HTML